ddc-java/ddc-day/formatting.md

 A fenced code block begins with a line containing 3 backticks, optionally (and immediately) followed by a language identifier; there must be nothing else on the line.
 Similarly, the block ends with a line containing 3 backticks _only_.

+**Important**: Java code blocks must conform to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+SQL code blocks must _either_ conform to Simon Holywell's [SQL Style Guide](https://www.sqlstyle.guide/), or be formatted using the IntelliJ code format command for the relevant dialect.
+XML and JSON code blocks should be formatted using the IntelliJ code format command.

 For example, here's a simple Java method, written in a fenced code block:

     ```java